GBrachetta/guillermo/README.md

 ### General

+I chose [Bootstrap](https://getbootstrap.com/) (v.4.5) for my CSS framework for its solidity, flexibility and practicality in creating and adapting its many possible elements.

 The navigation and footer are present throughout the site and possess a strong iconographic characteristic to accentuate the purpose.

 The landing page relies basically on big background images that display the artist's personal views about his passion.
 A biography can be accessed at the end of the images on a separate modal.